jukvalim/kafka-streaming-demo/README.md

 KAFKA_HOST=<broker host> KAFKA_PORT=<broker port> mix phx.server
 ```
 For this, Elixir needs to be installed on your computer, and dependencies from mix.exs installed.

+Now you can open browser at `localhost:5000` and see the dashboard there.